-- 1. With or without the handset lifted, dial 3 2 6.
-The display shows AGENT LOGIN ACD NUMBER. - 2.
-EITHER, Enter the desired ACD hunt group number. - OR, Press # to log in to all of your ACD hunt groups at once.
-The display shows AGENT LOGIN AGENT ID.
+- 1. With or without the handset lifted, dial 3 2 6. - 2.
+EITHER, Enter the desired ACD hunt group number.

+OR, Press # to log in to all of your ACD hunt groups at once.

-NOTE: If you entered an invalid hunt group number, the display shows NOT AN ACD HUNT GROUP, and you hear repeating tones.
+NOTE: If you entered an invalid hunt group number, you hear repeating tones.

 - 3. Do one of the following: - To log into one or more ACD hunt groups using Agent IDs: Enter your Agent ID.
-The display shows AGENT LOGGED INTO ALL ACDS.
 You are logged into the ACD hunt group using Agent IDs.

-NOTE: If another Agent ID is already logged in at this endpoint, you hear repeating tones, and the display shows DIFFERENT AGENT ID ALREADY USED.
+NOTE: If another Agent ID is already logged in at this endpoint, you hear repeating tones.
 You must have the other agent log out before you can use that endpoint.

-- To log into one or more ACD hunt groups that do not use Agent IDs: Press #.
-The display shows AGENT LOGGED INTO ALL ACDS.
-You are logged into the ACD hunt group that does not use Agent IDs. - If you were already logged in, the display shows ALREADY LOGGED INTO < hunt group >. - If you are not a member of the entered hunt group, the display shows NOT AN AGENT IN THIS HUNT GROUP, and you hear repeating tones.
-Start over. - 4.
-Hang up if off-hook.
+• To log into one or more ACD hunt groups not using Agent IDs: Press #.
+You are logged into the ACD hunt group that does not use Agent IDs.

+NOTE: If you are not a member of the entered hunt group, you hear repeating tones.
+Start over.

+4. Hang up.
 Repeat this procedure to log into additional ACD groups, if necessary.